South Washington Street / US 81 and 17th Avenue South

 A small, enclosed shopping arcade, known as NORTHBROOK CENTER, opened in the city of Bismarck in either 1959, 1962 or 1964.
 This mini-complex is sometimes cited as North Dakota's first mall.
-However, the NORTHBROOK property was so small that it's entire area (of 84,370 square feet) would almost fit inside the south anchor of a much larger mall-type complex built in Grand Forks.
+However, the NORTHBROOK property was so small that it's entire area (which measured 84,300 square feet) would almost fit inside the south anchor of a much larger mall-type complex built in Grand Forks.

-SOUTH FORKS PLAZA, the Peace Garden State's first regional-class shopping mall, was designed by the Grand Forks-based Wells-Denbrook firm.
-It was developed, by H. Grant Jensen, on a 34 acre parcel, located 1.5 miles southwest of downtown Grand Forks.
-The center opened in seven stages between the mid-1960s and late 1980s.
+SOUTH FORKS PLAZA, a regional-class facility, was designed by the Grand Forks-based Wells-Denbrook firm.
+It was developed, by H. Grant Jensen, on a 34 acre land parcel.
+This was located 1.5 miles southwest of downtown Grand Forks.

-A fully-enclosed SOUTH FORKS PLAZA consisted of two sections, with their mallways not connecting.
+SOUTH FORKS PLAZA originally consisted of two sections, with their mallways not connecting.
 Most stores had interior and exterior entries.
 Charter tenants included Del's Coffee Shop, Leonard's Barber Shop, Stonegate Pets, Kinney Shoes and a Merle Norman Cosmetic Studio.

-The two sections, and their mallways, were connected with an addition dedicated in November 1973.
-A subsequent expansion, completed in 1977, included the in-mall Plaza I & II Cinema.
+The two mall sections were connected with an addition dedicated in November 1973.
+A subsequent expansion, completed in 1977, housed the Mid-Continent Theatres (Midco) Plaza I & II Cinema.
 SOUTH FORKS PLAZA now encompassed approximately 275,200 leasable square feet.